 Council for German Orthography

-There is an official body for regulation of the German language, just as there is for many other languages.
+There is an official body regulating the German language, just as there is for many other languages.
 These institutions are often called language academies.
 In the case of German, the role is fulfilled by the Council for German Orthography, shortened to RdR from its German name, der Rat für deutsche Rechtschreibung.
-Der Rat […]
+Der Rat comprises members […]

 German Words of Arabic Origin

-Like many languages, German has evolved to include words that originate from other languages; many of these are surprisingly derived from Arabic.
-Arabic words featured commonly in many Western languages and were most often introduced centuries ago.
+Like many languages, German has evolved to include words that originate from other languages; many of these surprisingly derive from Arabic.
+Arabic words feature commonly in many Western languages and were most often introduced centuries ago.
 However you prefer to drink it, ‘Kaffee’ derives from the Arabic ‘qahwa’.
-Coffee drinking originated in 15th century […]
+Coffee drinking originated in 15th century Yemen, […]

 German expressions in English

 English has been steadily adopting words from German for several centuries.
 I will describe a few here; the tip of the iceberg so to speak.
-And there we have the first word that has been loaned from German: the iceberg.
-We have all heard of the über-cool word doppelganger which is also a German term. […]
+And there we have the first word loaned from German: the iceberg.
+We have all heard of the über-cool word doppelganger, a German term.
+Doppel means double, der Gänger derives […]

 Germans are loyal and trustworthy folks.
-However, there are some false friends in the German language that may confuse the English speaker or his mind.
-If the German finance minister says that 2 Billionen Euros are sufficient to bail out Greece, then he’s got his figures right because he actually means two trillion.
-A billion […]
+However, some false friends in the German language may confuse the English speaker or his mind.
+If the German finance minister says that 2 Billionen Euros are sufficient to bail out Greece, then he’s got his figures right because he means two trillion.
+A billion in German is a […]

-I am often asked during my lessons how German as we speak it today came about.
-The modern German language, or standard German, which we know today has evolved over a period of centuries just as English has developed from Old English through Middle English to the tongue we speak today.
-Old High German probably […]
+During my German lessons, students often ask how the German language as we speak it today came about.
+The modern German language, or standard German, which we know today, has evolved over centuries just as English has developed from Old English through Middle English to the tongue we speak today.
+Old High German probably became […]

 You know more German than you think